Agile-IoT/agile-stack/README.md

 * Sign up with [resin.io](https://dashboard.resin.io/signup)

-* Create an application for your specific device-type.
+* Share your account email with [craig-mulligan](mailto:craig@resin.io) and I'll add you as a collaborator on the agile application.

 * Download your app image.